MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 - Executes a shell script to configure ssh and install and configure SLURM on all three machines

-1. In a browser tab, navigate to [https://github.com/Azure/azure-quickstart-templates/tree/master/slurm](https://github.com/JohnWintellect/azure-quickstart-templates/tree/LabExample/slurm).
-In the middle of the page, click the **Deplo to Azure** button.
+1. In a browser tab, navigate to [https://github.com/Azure/azure-quickstart-templates/tree/master/slurm](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm).
+In the middle of the page, click the **Deploy to Azure** button.
 This will load the template into the Azure Portal for you.

     ![Deploying from GitHub](images/template-click-deploy-button.png)